MarkCalderon/skele/README.md

 ## Features
 - PUGjs
 - SCSS to CSS compiler
+- CSS Prefixer
 - Browsersync with auto reload

-### TODO:
 - Build tree structure (Development to Production)
-- CSS Prefixer
-- ESLint
-- Beautifier
-- Environment specific configuration

 ## Package used: